 External IT-infrastructure is usually required to build large installations.
 As long as the same LAN (VLAN) is used, it is recommended to use cable-based internet through a router, or if not possible, a mobile communication-based router.

 The external IT-network is built up of switches, preferably forming star-connected networks.
-However, the built-in 2-port switch of the Entity PRO charging station and Entity Balance Advance, can be used to build a long chain of installation.
-A disadvantage is that a service break in one unit disturbes the units that follow.
 GARO Entity Compact has only 1 ethernet RJ-45 port.